fluzzi/connpy/README.md

     - Nodes can be stored on @folder or @subfolder@folder to organize your devices.
 Then can be referenced using node@subfolder@folder or node@folder
     - If you have too many nodes.
 Get completion script using: conn config --completion.
-      Or use fzf installing pyfzf and running conn -f
+      Or use fzf installing pyfzf and running conn config --fzf true
     - Much more!

 ### Usage: